 - Grate has larger holes that lets smaller seed slip through

-You can swap out the suet cakes to nesting material in the spring to get more use out of this best bird feeder.
+You can swap out the suet cakes to nesting material in the spring to get more use out of this.
 It has a double-locking system with an easy-open design that makes it easy to load and swap out the food or nesting material, and it closes tightly to hold the cakes in place.
 It has a solid steel construction that features a powder-coated black finish that resists rust.
 The roof of the bird feeder protects the seed from moisture.

 - Has a weather-resistant coating